 And here?

-The Children of Israel complain, their “soul is short”, but unlike other times, when their complaints have a point – there is no bread or water, and they eventually get what they ask for – here they “loath this light bread”.
+The Children of Israel complain; their “soul is short”, but unlike other times, when their complaints have a point – there is no bread or water, and they eventually get what they ask for – here they “loath this light bread”.
 The bread became flavorless, meaningless.
 It started feeling “light” (from kal), like it’s nothing.
-Meaning, there is bread; it’s just not up to par.
+That is to say, there is bread; it’s just not up to par.
 They want an upgrade, taking the good they receive for granted.

 Unlike the time when Miriam was sick, this time, Moses’ prayer doesn’t help.
 But neither does a stick with a snake on top.

-Because the nachash (snake) stands for everything uncertain, indecisive, squiggly, hard to grasp, sneaking away.
+Because the nachash (snake) can be both good and bad.
+It stands for everything uncertain, indecisive, squiggly, hard to grasp, sneaking away.
 The rest of the words?
 Nichush, guessing – is a… well, a guess, also uncertain.
 Divination is unreliable and even copper – the metal this snake on the stick is made of – is an especially soft and malleable metal.
 What does help is the focus and looking upward.
 We’re asked to consciously pick up our heads, look up and attach ourselves to what is steadfast, life giving and eternal; to not let our soul be “short”; to stay focused.

 Shabbat Shalom!